Endri2001/Campster/README.md

 The database has to be created on the users local machine for the entities to show.
 After all the requirements are met, simply run the command  "node app.js" on your terminal.

-Recommended Operating system: Windows 10 and the latest Node.js version (16.17.10).
-Other version may work as well.